azeemhusain811/Language-Translation/README.md

 # Language-Translation
-This repo assists you to translate one language into another using different open-source models.
+This repo will assist you to translate one language into another using different open-source models.

 Mainly, we will be using Transformers models.